jstemerdink/EPi.Libraries.Keywords/EPi.Libraries.Keywords.Azure/readme.txt

 ﻿Add the [KeywordsMetaTag] to your keywords property.

-Add an Azure API key to your appsettings <add key="seo.textanalytics.key" value="YourKey" />
+Add an Azure API key to your appsettings <add key="azure.textanalytics.key" value="YourKey" />

-Update the endpoint in your appsettings <add key="seo.textanalytics.endpoint" value="YourValue" /> if needed.
+Update the endpoint in your appsettings <add key="azure.textanalytics.endpoint" value="YourValue" /> if needed.